sebastianfeliciano/ReversiGame/readMe.md

 - Flexible board size : The board is initialized with a default size of 7, but can be adjusted to custom odd sizes, greater than or equal to 5.
 - Piece flipping : Players can flip opponent pieces based on game rules.
-- Game Over : The game has conditions in place to determine if the board is full, both players have passed their turns, or if a player is trapped.
+- view.Game Over : The game has conditions in place to determine if the board is full, both players have passed their turns, or if a player is trapped.
 - Piece count : Players can get the count of their pieces on the board.
 - Hexagonal coordinate system : The game board uses a hexagonal coordinate system represented by rows and columns (q,r)